crillab/pbd4/README.md

 After having built PBD4, you may want to execute it from the command line.

-PBD4 provides a *wrapper* bash script (available in the `exec` directory) to make easier its execution: `pbd4.sh`, which executes PBD4 from its jar.
+PBD4 provides a *wrapper* bash script `pbd4.sh` (available in the `exec` directory) to make easier its execution from its jar and required modules.

 By default, this script considers that the jars of PBD4 are stored in their output directory, that is `dist/jars`.